AutoML-Research/information-pattern-group1/workshop/1_Template_Copy.md

 A fairly large model VGG-16 worked on test data, but also a LeNet variant, a much simpler model worked as good as it did.
 Neither of them performed good enough on real world data.

+It turned out our problem was not architectural or model-size-related but it was a data definition problem.
+Definition of our labels did not hold across cities.
+Also we never had enough sampling rate to accomodate enough amount of changes over time for a 25-km speeding e-scooter wheel.
+This unabled our system to differentiate cobblestone from asphalt.

+Raytune was unable to provide feedback about how our training data was not representative, there was no instructions about generalization capabilities or data collection practices.

 ## Known Uses